-Thankfully, we could draw on the expertise of leaders in the inclusion & diversity (I&D) space — people like Eshe Dotson, our director of talent selection, development, and inclusion; Rich Antonini, the chair of our Inclusion & Diversity Council; and Ashley Parker-Ozier, our inclusion and diversity consultant.
+Thankfully, we could draw on the expertise of leaders in the Diversity, Equity, and Inclusion (DEI) space — people like Hawzien Gebremedhin, our DEI leader; Lou Longo, the chair of our DEI Council; and Ashley Parker-Ozier, our DEI consultant.

-Ashley is the newest member of our I&D team.
-Prior to Ashley’s move from PM Group Benefit Advisors, Eshe, Rich, and our management team had been focusing on a firmwide strategy.
+Ashley is the newest member of our DEI team.
+Prior to Ashley’s move from PM Group Benefit Advisors, our DEI team and our management team had been focusing on a firmwide strategy.
 They were making progress but knew that — to really effect change at the firm — they’d need more resources.
-Ashley, who’d participated in an operations fellowship with the Inclusion and Diversity Council in 2019, was the obvious — and most qualified — choice, and she joined the I&D team in January 2020.
+Ashley, who’d participated in an operations fellowship with the Diversity, Equity, and Inclusion Council in 2019, was the obvious — and most qualified — choice, and she joined the DEI team in January 2020.

 Hitting the ground running

 With the social unrest of 2020, Ashley didn’t have time to ease into her new position.
-Staff were clamoring to hear if the I&D team and the firm were going to respond and curious about what that would look like.
+Staff were clamoring to hear if the DEI team and the firm were going to respond and curious about what that would look like.